tifuun/raidoc/README.md

 If you just want to read the docs, please visit <https://tifuun.github.io/raidoc/>.

+## RAIMAD version

+RAIDOC builds docs for whatever version of RAIMAD is currently installed.
+So you must have _some_ version installed with pip.

 ## Building (without docker)

 First, you need to go and install [graphviz](https://graphviz.org/).